02stevenyang850527/CORDIC_ZOO/README.md

 v = myCordicRotate1(theta, u ,niters)
 ```

-3. Hyperbolic and Rotation mode:
+3. Hyperbolic and Rotation mode: v is the output vector rotated by hyperbolic function.
+For example, u = (1, 0), and then v = (sinh\theta, cosh\theta)
 ```
 v = myCordicRotate2(theta, u ,niters)
 ```